The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 Type 1: The Corrector’s Curse

-Your Brain’s Background Process: Scanning for errors, inefficiencies, and improvements
+Your Brain’s Background Process: Scanning for errors, inefficiencies, and better ways to say it

 What You Miss: The emotional need behind imperfect expression

-The Dead Giveaway: You’re mentally editing their grammar while they’re sharing their divorce
+The Dead Giveaway: You’re mentally editing their grammar while they’re describing their divorce

-Your 5-Second Challenge: When you spot a mistake, count to 5 before deciding if it actually matters
+Your 5-Second Challenge: When you spot a mistake, count to 5 before deciding if it matters

 The Tactical Fix:

-• Set a daily “error allowance”—let 10 mistakes pass uncorrected
+• Set a daily “error allowance” and let 10 small mistakes pass

-• Ask yourself: “Is this correction more important than connection?”
+• Ask: “Is this correction more important than connection?”

-• Practice the phrase: “I hear what you’re saying” (even when it’s said imperfectly)
+• Use: “I hear what you’re saying” before any correction

 Type 2: The Helper’s Hijack

-Your Brain’s Background Process: Identifying how you can help or fix their problem
+Your Brain’s Background Process: Identifying how you can help or fix the problem

 The Dead Giveaway: You interrupt with solutions before they finish describing the problem